2012 Chevrolet Suburban Interior

 - "The 3rd row is best left to children; low-to-floor cushion forces knees-up discomfort for anyone else.
 High step-in complicates entry and exit.” -- Consumer Guide

-The Chevrolet Suburban comes with a wide variety of standard features depending on which model and trim style you choose.
-The most basic trim, the LS, comes fairly well-equipped, with standard features that include rear-seat audio control, a leather-wrapped steering wheel, Bluetooth and cruise control.
-Top-of-the-line LTZ models come with a high price tag but lots of luxury-level standard features, like a navigation system, automatic-dimming rearview mirror, a rearview camera and a power liftgate.
+The 2012 Chevrolet Suburban comes with a wide variety of standard features depending on which model and trim style you choose.
+The most basic trim, the LS, comes fairly well-equipped, with standard features that include rear-seat audio controls, a leather-wrapped steering wheel, Bluetooth and cruise control.
+Top-of-the-line LTZ models come with a high price tag but lots of luxury-level standard features, like a navigation system, an automatic-dimming rearview mirror, a rearview camera and a power liftgate.
 Reviewers say the Suburban’s interior layout and materials quality are very good.

 - "The gauges are large, but some testers find their markings too indistinct for best legibility.
 Most controls are logically placed and operate with precision.
 The navigation system has a large, easy-to-use touchscreen.
 It absorbs audio functions but doesn't complicate them.” -- Consumer Guide